-Bolstered by several high-profile financings and exits, Google Ventures has quickly established itself as one of the more high-profile names in venture capital today.
+Founded in 2009, Google Ventures has quickly established itself as one of the more high-profile names in venture capital today and the most active firm in corporate venture capital.

 - Where’s the data & viz from?
 100% of the visualizations and data you see in this teardown are directly from the CB Insights platform’s Investor Analytics tool.